directus/directus/readme.md

 yarn create directus-project my-project
 ```

-Follow the prompts and the CLI will create your new project directory (eg: `my-project`), setup the configuration file, and install/seed the database.
+Simply follow the setup prompts and the CLI will create your new project directory (eg: `my-project`), configuration file, and initial database.
 To get the most out of Directus, and to ensure you have the latest security patches, it is important to keep your projects up-to-date.
-For more information, view our documentation on [Updates & Migrations](#).
+For more information, view our docs on [Updates & Migrations](#).

 ## ✨ Requirements

-Directus only requires Node.js — and supports most operating systems and SQL database vendors.
+Directus only requires Node.js (or [PHP](https://github.com/directus/api-next)), and supports most operating systems and SQL database vendors.

 * Node.js 10+
 * npm 6.x+